SpaceVim/SpaceVim/docs/layers/leaderf.md

 ## Install

-To use this configuration layer, update custom configuration file with:
+To use this configuration layer, update your custom configuration file with:

 ```toml
 [[layers]]